a-edwaar/React-TailwindUI/README.md

 This repo is a template to show how to intergrate TailWindUI with the Create-React-App repo.

+You can either fork this repo or follow the following instuctions on your own Create-React-App.

 ## Setup

 Install the required libraries and create the two config files by running the following commands: